Course Start Date

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Saturday from 8.30am to 4.30pm once a month.
+This course is currently scheduled on Monday evenings from 5.00pm to 10.00pm at Primary Industries Centre, Coolamon Road, North Wagga, Block D, Room 8.
 This timetable may change and will be confirmed by your teacher.

 This is a fully government-subsidised JobTrainer course.
 Eligibility criteria applies.